-One of the prime objects of the orga-nization is to check the drain of capital furnish to the people as sale and as ho-nestly managed a company as can be found in any section.
+One of the prime objects of the orga-nization is to check the drain of captual from the South, and at the same time to furnish to the people as safe and as honestly managed a company as can be found in any section.

-Have the people of this State any conception of the immense sums of money yearly taken from the entire South fo tained, it is estimated that a sum of not less than \$6,000,000 or \$8,000,000 is sent every year from the South for this purpose, the aggregate amount since the war being over \$50,000,000.
-We ask the people to consider now rapidly and into what gigantic proportions every material interest of our section could be developed by the retention in our midst of these enormous sums and the accumulation of compound interest thereon.
+Have the people of this State any conception of the immense sums of money vearly taken from the entire South for life insurance?
+By calculation, based on the best statistics which can be ob-tained, it is estimated that a sum of not less than \$6,000,000 or \$8,000,000 is sent every year from the South for this purpose, the aggregate amount since the war being over \$50,000,000.
+We ask the people to consider how rapidly and into what gigantic proportions every material interest of our section could be developed by the retention in our midst of these enormous sums and the accumulation of compound interest thereon.
+This company is prudently and economically managed, and is doing a successful business in all the Southern States, paying large annual dividends to its policy-holders, and always settling its losses promptly.

-This company is prudently and economically managed, and is doing a sucpessful business in all the Southern States, paying large annual dividends to its policy-holders, and always settling its losses promptly.
+The Columbia branch is under safe

-The Columbia branch is under safe and discreet management, and a just proportion of the funds constituting the reserve will be securely invested in our State for the development of the mate rial interests of our people.
-The company has already made satisfactory arrangements to invest in real estate in the city of Columbia the sum of about \$25,000.
+and discreet management, and a just proportion of the funds constituting the reserve will be securely invested in our State for the development of the material interests of our people.
+The com-pany has already made satisfactory arrangements to invest in real estate in the city of Columbia the sum of about \$25,000.

-Losses will be adjusted at the Columbis office, without the trouble, expense and uncertainty attending collections at remote points and from unknown persons.
-No Southern man should his money out of the South for life insurance, when Southern companies, in every respect reliable, are seeking patronage.
+Losses will be adjusted at the Columbia office, without the trouble, expense and uncertainty attending collections at remote points and from unknown persons.
+No Southern man should send his money out of the South for life insurance, when Southern companies, in every respect reliable, are seeking pa-